All Episodes

 What the hell are you doing standing in the way of us doing our business?

-And there's a there's a psychoanalysis of me here.
+And there's a psychoanalysis of me here.

 Rush Limbaugh called him another Republican turncoat.

-They'll throw anybody under the bus, even their own grandmothers to have a seat of power with the libs, get their approval.
+They'll throw anybody under the bus, even their own grandmothers, to have a seat of power with the libs, get their approval.

-Not just Scott McClellan is the worst example of it lately.
+He's the worst example of it lately.

 Unflattering kiss and tells about the Bush administration are a dime a dozen.